skip navigation

 Imperial East

-The proposed Imperial East solar energy zone (SEZ) is located in California in gravel flats within the Sonoran Desert.
-The proposed SEZ is located on BLM-administered land within the El Centro Field Office.
+The Imperial East solar energy zone (SEZ) is located in California in gravel flats within the Sonoran Desert.
+The SEZ is located on BLM-administered land within the El Centro Field Office.

 Size and Location

-The proposed Imperial East SEZ has a total area of 5,722 acres (23 km2).
+The Imperial East SEZ as proposed in the Draft Solar PEIS had a total area of 5,722 acres (23 km2).
 In the Supplement to the Draft Solar PEIS, 5 acres (0.02 km2) of wetlands along the southern border of the SEZ were identified as non-development areas, leaving the SEZ with a potentially developable area of 5,717 acres (23.1 km2).
+No additional changes were made to the SEZ developable area in the Final Solar PEIS.

 Imperial East Drop 3 Drop 3 Levee US 98 Drop 4 NW Corner